tiarno/reachtim/content/articles/pdfmanip.md

         output.close
         return text

-The above function ``convert`` is called with the name of the PDF file to convert, and optionally, a list of pages to convert.
+The ``convert`` function is called with the name of the PDF file to convert, and optionally, a list of pages to convert.
 By default, all pages are converted to text.
 The function returns a string containing the text.
 To retrieve the text extracted from ``myfile.pdf`` on pages 6 and 8, call the function as follows (internal page numbering starts at zero).

     :::python
     convert('myfile.pdf', pages=[5,7])

-todo:

-    show code to extract images as a library

 PDFMiner provides functions to access the document's table of contents.
-If your PDF has bookmarks or "Outlines", you can extract the table of contents easily:
+If your PDF has bookmarks or "Outlines", you can extract the table of contents with this code snippet:

     #!python
     from pdfminer.pdfparser import PDFParser